reactjs/react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 </Solution>

-### Focus the search field with separate components
+### Focus the search field with separate components {#focus-the-search-field-with-separate-components}

 Make it so that clicking the "Search" button puts focus into the field.
 Note that each component is defined in a separate file and shouldn't be moved out of it.
 How do you connect them together?